If your car is damaged by a hole in the road, you could be entitled to compensation; our guide tells you what you need to know

 1. Gather evidence

-If you hit a pothole and your car is damaged, it’s likely you will have been forced to stop close to the offending pothole.
+If your car is damaged, it’s likely you will have been forced to stop close to the offending pothole.
 Take photographs of the pothole if it is safe to do so, and also take photographs of the damage to your car, assuming this is externally visible.